How to Treat a Poison Ivy Rash

 • Poison ivy can grow as an erect shrub, a winding vine, or simply along the ground.

 • It has small, pearl-colored berries.
-These are a favorite treat of many birds, which spread poison ivy seeds around the countryside.
+Many birds love these berries, which they use to spread poison ivy seeds around the countryside.

 • Poison ivy is especially common around fences or along roadways.